JamesChuong/Hospital_Simulation_CMPT305/README.md

-In this assignment, you will implement some of the basic elements of an event-driven simulation of a system with two dependent queues.
+Implementation of some basic elements of an event-driven simulation of a system with two dependent queues.
 The details of the system are described below.

 # Background:
 You need to model a major metropolitan hospital's Emergency Department.
 The department has an occupancy of B total patients including R single-occupancy patient rooms and B-R patients in the waiting area.